uhop/dcl/README.md

 // Rejected by Anonymous
 ```

-As you can see it is trivial to define "classes" and derived them using single inheritance.
+As you can see it is trivial to define "classes" and derive them using single inheritance.
 Constructors are automatically chained and called from the farthest to the closest with the same arguments.
 Our Bureaucrat constructor ignores name, because it knows that Person will take care of it.

 Now let's do a mixin.